-In particular, increases were noted in the offence categories criminal damage and fraud.
-During the same period, the number of reported offences decreased in the categories, theft, robbery and other offences of stealing, sexual offences and road traffic offences.
+In particular, increases were noted in the offence categories crimes against the person and fraud.
+During the same period, the number of reported offences decreased in the categories theft, robbery, and other offences of stealing and drug offences.

-Number of reported offences in Sweden, per 100,000 population, 1995–2015.
+Number of reported offences in Sweden, per 100,000 population, 1995–2016.

 The increase has occurred across the majority of offence categories during the period between 1975 and 2014.
 Reported car crimes including vehicle theft and theft out of and from a motor vehicle, however, have fallen since 1975 and are thus exceptions to this general trend.
 The number of reported assaults, including aggravated assaults, has increased four-fold since 1975 and the number of reported sexual offences has undergone a seven-fold increase.

 Reported crimes against the person are numerically dominated by assaults, unlawful threats and non-sexual molestation.
 Over the course of 2016, a total of approximately 80,600 assault offences were reported, which constitutes an increase of 4 percent by comparison with the figure for 2015.
 Assaults on women aged 18 years or over increased by 12 percent to approximately 29,000 reported offences.
 In addition, there were a total of 1,890 reported cases of gross violation of a woman’s integrity.
 The number of reported assaults against men aged 18 years or over amounted to approximately 35,800 offences which is an increase of 2 % since the previous year.